AndunHH/Dew-Point-Ventilation-Zigbee/README.md

 # Dew-Point-Ventilation-Zigbee
 Dew Point Ventilation based on Zigbee with ESP32C6

 This repository contains the source code for a dew point ventilator as initially described here by german MAKE magazin: [Taupunktluefter](https://github.com/MakeMagazinDE/Taupunktluefter).
-A short overview is also given below.
+The whole build is explained in german language (behind a paywall) at [heise.de](https://www.heise.de/ratgeber/Bastelprojekt-Taupunkt-Lueftung-mit-ZigBee-Funksteckdose-installieren-10300381.html)

 # Instructions for the dew point ventilator
 These instructions describe a dew point ventilation system.
 This system is used to measure the humidity of the air at two locations.
 If the air outside is drier in absolute terms than inside, a fan is switched on.